 Got your grades already?
-You’ll need to complete a full application (which you can do after the 30th June) on the UCAS site first.
+You’ll need to complete a full application on the UCAS site first.
 After that, you follow exactly the same process as above.
 Unis will let you know what they have available and if they’re willing to make you an informal offer.
 You can then go away and think about it.
 Once you’ve made your mind up, contact them and accept the offer.
 Once they give you permission, you can add that course to your choices on Track.

 Ensure you regularly check UCAS Track for the feature ‘Add Clearing Choice’, once you are eligible this option will appear on the Track Choices screen.
 If you’re limited to options you could always consider broadening your subject search or consider a joint course if it suits your career aspirations.

 It’s not advisable to ask someone to ring the university on your behalf.
 We understand this can feel nerve-wracking but it doesn’t have to be and the university will only want to help you!
 Most universities will only offer you a place when talking with the applicant directly.